 Brooklyn Botanical Gardens

-Your first stop on Day 2 of this New York City 4-day itinerary is at the Brooklyn Botanical Gardens.
+Your first stop on day 2 is at the Brooklyn Botanical Gardens.

 You can take the 2, 3, 4, or 5 subway to the Eastern Parkway or Franklin Avenue stations.
 Once you arrive, admission is about $15 (tip: if you are visiting on a Friday from March-November, admission is free from 8am-12pm).